JoshAtDoorDash/DoorDashAPI-Kotlin-Sample/README.md

 Follow these steps to run the sample app:

 1. Clone repository locally.
-2. Open a terminal and navigate to the source folder.
-3. Open the project located in the ```source/DoorDashAPIKotlinSample``` folder with [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+2. Open the project located in the ```source/DoorDashAPIKotlinSample``` folder with [IntelliJ IDEA](https://www.jetbrains.com/idea/).
-4. Open Main.kt in the editor and resolve all TODO items listed in comments, save changes.
+3. Open Main.kt in the editor and resolve all TODO items listed in comments, save changes.
-5. Build adn run the application.
+4. Build and run the application.

 ## More About DoorDash Credentials